Working with media

 Media, such as images, video, audio and PDFs, can be added to records in many of your data sourcesClosed The management of a collection can involve a vast amount of information about objects / items / books, people and organizations, events, administration and more.
 This information is stored as records in data sources.
 Each data source stores a specific type of information: details about collection items, people, events, loans, and so on., notably the Catalogue (Object, Library, Moving image, Accessions), Loans, Exhibitions and Persons and institutions.

-Media files are stored and managed in the Multimedia documentation data source, and a record is created in the data source for each media file (image, video, audio, etc.) added to Collections.
-We add media to records in other data sources by linking to these multimedia records.
-The link is made on the Media (or Reproductions) panel in Record details View using the Reference field:
+Media files are stored and managed in a dedicated data source called Media in the Standard Model or Multimedia documentation in older Model Applications.
+A record is created for each media file (image, video, audio, etc.) added to Collections and these media records are available to be linked to other records throughout Collections, typically on a Media (or Reproductions) panel in Record details View using the Reference field:

 media.reference (FN)

-As you see in the image above, the Reference field (reproduction.reference (FN) or media.reference (FN)) can be repeatable and more than one occurrenceClosed If a field in the current record can have more than one value, we add an occurrence of the field for each value (e.g. a book can have multiple authors so we add an occurrence of the author.name (au) field for each author).
+The Reference field (reproduction.reference (FN) or media.reference (FN)) is typically repeatable and more than one occurrenceClosed If a field in the current record can have more than one value, we add an occurrence of the field for each value (e.g. a book can have multiple authors so we add an occurrence of the author.name (au) field for each author).
 An occurrence can be a member of a group of fields, and adding an occurrence of the field adds all members of the group at once. can be added, which allows multiple media files to be associated with a record.

 Note: Although Reference fields have an Image data type, they are used to link video, audio and PDF files as well as images.